 - Private Sector Work Programs: Partnerships with private sector companies on or off institution grounds

-In total, IPI employs over 800 offenders daily in one of our work programs, accounting for over one million hours of offender work training in the course of a year.
+In total, IPI employs over 800 incarcerated men and women daily in one of our work programs, accounting for over one million hours of work training in the course of a year.